 The CHAP Program goal was to improve the completeness of each client's Action Discharge Plans (ADP).
 Currently, the procedure states that the ADP are to be completed at intake, then reviewed and updated every 90 days of treatment.
 Over the past year, there has been an overall decrease in treatment plans being signed by all parties, on time.
 The goal of this improvement opportunity is to improve the random file review scores, specifically in treatment planning, to a minimum of 80% for 2 consecutive quarters.
+CHAP achieved this goal with 100% efficiency.

 The CHAP program April file audit indicated 79% completeness which was below the minimum level.
 The most recent file audit indicated significant improvement.
 The June random file audit resulted in a 96% completeness.
 The improvement plan will continue into the next quarter.
+The 2nd quarter file audit indicated a 94% quality completeness.

 Summary: The journey towards quality improvement is ongoing.
+This report is the first of many that the Bridge will be sharing.
 We have a long history of improving our services and engaging our service consumers in order to offer responsive programs.
 Reaching our goals will take asking the difficult questions and taking risks with a focus on performance improvement.
 The Bridge is fully committed to doing our very best.
 We acknowledge that we always have room for improvement.